Things to do this weekend

 STUDIO 188

-GATHER your courage and leap into a London adventure this October as THAT Production Company brings Morris Gleitzman's classic children's book Two Weeks with the Queen to the stage at Studio 188.
-The children's book, written in 1990, follows 12-year-old Colin Mudford who is sent to London after his younger sibling is diagnosed with cancer.
+GATHER your courage and leap into a London adventure this October as THAT Production Company brings the classic children's book Two Weeks with the Queen to the stage at Studio 188.
+The story follows 12-year-old Colin Mudford who is sent to London after his younger sibling is diagnosed with cancer.

 Colin sets himself a mission to find the Queen and convince her to send the best doctor in the world back home to help his family.